AllenYolk/citation-refiner/README.md

 ## Known Issues

-* [dblp](https://dblp.org/) load 30 entries each time, so our program can only access the first 30 publications.
+* [dblp](https://dblp.org/) loads 30 entries each time, so our program can only access the first 30 publications.
 Please add more details to your query in order to find the publication you want!